 Tax Time: Does An RV Qualify for Tax Deductions?

-It’s April and that means Americans are dreading paying Uncle Sam.
+It’s tax season and that means Americans are dreading paying Uncle Sam.
 And we are looking for every little (and big) deduction that can help us save.
 So, how many RV tax deductions are there available?

 First, let’s get a little legal stuff out of the way: RV Tailgate Life does not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors.